OAS Peace FundOAS | Organization of American States

 International Peace Day

 The International Day of Peace was established by the United Nations General Assembly in 1981 and, twenty years later, it set September 21 as the fixed calendar date to annually observe the occasion as a day of global ceasefire and non-violence through education and public awareness.
-The Inter-American Peace Forum is held each year on September 21st or on the closest business day to that date.
+The Organization of American States every year on September 21st, or on the closest business day to that date, organizes a keynote conference with renowned speakers, within the framework of the Inter-American Peace Forum to commemorate this landmark day.

 The Inter-American Peace Forum 2009